brunnerjosh/file-system/README.md

 The file system class is responsible for performing all of the operations on disk.
 It hides all of the implementation details from users by providing a list of operations which users can directly use.
 The class implements all the basic functions of a file system as described in lecture, and makes appropriate calls to the components of our system to carry out fundamental actions like format, open, write, read, delete, seek, and close.
 The file system can be viewed as an API for other files or users to run commands against to access the file system and its contents.
 The file system has the responsibility of instantiating the other classes that compose our solution.

 # Results
+Our completed file system was tested against the professor's `Test5` test program.
+Here are the results:

 ![Test Results](https://raw.githubusercontent.com/brunnerjosh/file-system/master/images/test-results.jpg)

 # Assumptions